Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

 The term ``imbalance in dimensionality'' in the context of multimodal data fusion refers to situations in which the different modalities have significantly different numbers of dimensions or features.
 An imaging modality, for example, could include millions of pixels, but a genomic modality may have only a few hundred or thousand features.

 In data fusion, the dimensional imbalance can be problematic since it might lead to an over-reliance on one modality at the expense of others.
 In some situations, the high-dimensional modality may dominate the fusion process, resulting in poor low-dimensional modality performance.
 This can lead to information loss and reduced accuracy in final predictions.
 Several data fusion strategies have been developed to address the challenge of dimensional imbalance.
-One approach is to use intermediate fusion strategies, in which the modalities are fused gradually rather than completely at once.
-This can help to reduce the dimensional imbalance by forcing the marginal representations to be of similar size.
+One approach is to use intermediate fusion strategies, in which modality-specific representations are first learned separately before being fused.
+This allows the representations to be projected into comparable latent spaces, reducing the influence of large differences in feature dimensionality across modalities.
 Another option is to lower the dimensionality of the high-dimensional modality using feature selection or dimensionality reduction algorithms.
-This can help to prevent the high-dimensional modality from dominating the fusion process and increasing the low-dimensional modality's performance. \\ In our review, 7 studies addressed this challenge, using various techniques.
+This can help to prevent the high-dimensional modality from dominating the fusion process and increasing the low-dimensional modality's performance. \\ Seven studies addressed imbalance in dimensionality, primarily in neurology, oncology, and physiology applications.
+This challenge was most commonly investigated in imaging--clinical and imaging--genomic settings (Figure~\ref{fig:fig4} and Table~\ref{tab:table2}).
+The most common approaches included feature selection, dimensionality reduction, weighted and focal loss functions, and architectures designed to balance information across modalities (Table~\ref{tab:table1}).
 For example, \citet{karaman_machine_2022} and \citet{partin_data_2023} employed weighted loss functions to assign greater importance to underrepresented modalities or classes, counteracting the overemphasis on high-dimensional data.
 Similarly, \citet{mao_cross-modality_2021} and \citet{li_transfer_2023} utilized focal loss functions to concentrate learning on harder-to-classify samples, which helped reduce bias toward dominant modalities and enhanced model robustness.
 Other approaches included non-linear dimensionality reduction, as demonstrated by \citet{madabhushi_computer-aided_2011}, which aimed to preserve the intrinsic structure of the data while minimizing dimensionality-related imbalances.
 In a different vein, \citet{xu_multi-modal_2022} leveraged recurrent neural networks to model temporal dependencies, helping to better align and integrate multimodal inputs over time.